Freskoko/CycleTrafficWeather/INF161report.md

 ![attempt1_MSE](figs/MANYMODELS_MSE.png)

-### Exploring Results acheived with a RandomForestRegressor model
+### Exploring Results achieved with a RandomForestRegressor model

-The results present a model which is suprisingly good, considering the amount of variance in the data.
+The results present a model which is surprisingly good, considering the amount of variance in the data.

 Simply comparing it to a DummyRegressor, the model is a lot better, as the DummyRegressor gets a RMSE on validation data of: 57.637

 Looking at the predicted values for 2023, the model picks up on a few key things.

 - In the middle of the night (22:00-04:00), traffic drops to 1/2 cyclists.
 - During rush hour (07:00-09:00) and (14-17:00) the traffic shoots to 200, and to even higher numbers if the weather is nice.
 - There is a smaller amount of traffic between (09:00-14:00) and (17:00-22:00)

 The model seems to get the general gist of what causes cyclist traffic to vary, but predicting the exact values is almost an impossible task.
 A good way to represent this is graphing the difference between the highest and lowest traffic value for each hour (on training data)

 ![diff min/max traffic per hour](figs/traffic_diff_perhour.png)

-This exempliflies how much the traffic varies, and how daunting of a task it would be to guess exact values.
+This exemplifies how much the traffic varies, and how daunting of a task it would be to guess exact values.

 The amount of variables one could imagine could have an effect on traffic are almost endless.
-One could imagine a coloumn which was "% of votes for MDG" in the past voting year.
+One could imagine a column which was "% of votes for MDG'' in the past voting year.
 This could have an effect on the amount of people cycling, as more people voting "green" could reflect an increasingly cycle-friendly culture.
 The point is, given the data, I am impressed that the model is this "close" to reality.

 The model is not exact, but this is due to the numbers never being "exact" in reality, and an RMSE of around 20 is very reasonable.

 ----------------------------